amatov/ClusterTrackTubuline/README.md

 ###### The Matlab functions for detection, clustering, and statistical output are EB3a.m • trackCluster.m • parseGroup.m

 ###### All additional support functions can be downloaded here: https://www.nature.com/articles/nmeth.1493#Sec13

+###### The linear Kalman filter is based on solving the Hungarian algorithm with an implementation of Roy Jonker